ZhangZhuoSJTU/StochFuzz/docs/tips.md

 StochFuzz tries to provide a conservative rewriting.
 As such, it emulates all the _CALL_ instructions to maintain an unchanged data flow.

 However, in most cases, the return addresses pushed by _CALL_ instructions are only used by _RET_ instructions and the stack unwinding.
-Based on this observation, we provide an advanced rewriting strategy that does not need to emulate _CALL_ instructions but hooks the process of stack unwinding.
-This kind of strategy is much efficient and can reduce around 80% overhead of StochFuzz.
+Based on this observation, we provide an advanced rewriting strategy that hooks the process of stack unwinding and hence does not need to emulate _CALL_ instructions.
+This strategy is quite efficient and can reduce around 80% overhead of StochFuzz.

 The advanced strategy can be applied to most binaries but will cause rewriting errors on some including: